 A big part of a Brand Manager’s job is tracking how well the brand is doing.
 They look at important numbers like sales and market share, and use both data and customer feedback to make smart changes.
 This includes running surveys to see how people feel about the brand and finding ways to keep improving.

-FAQ: Understanding the Job Description of a Brand Manager
+FAQ: Understanding the JD of Brand Manager

 AI made with Owen Fegan